 · Children will be supported in age appropriate ways to understand the steps they can take to keep themselves safe including regular hand washing, sneezing into a tissue etc

-· Staff will be asked about their health.
+· Staff will be encouraged to obtain vaccinations

-· Parents will not currently be permitted to enter the nursery.
-A member of your child’s ‘bubble’ group will come and greet you and take the child into the setting.
-We know that this is difficult especially after a long period of being at home but please be assured your child’s well-being is our main priority and we will call any parent if their child was unsettled upon arrival.
+· Parents will not currently be permitted to enter the nursery when dropping off or collecting children.
+A familiar staff member will come and greet parents and take the child into the setting.
+Your child’s well-being is our main priority and we will call any parent to reassure if their child was unsettled upon arrival.

-· Social distancing between other parents should be maintained.
-Different entrances to the nursery will be allocated for different groups.
+· Different entrances to the nursery will be allocated for different groups.

 · Children and staff will be required to wash their hands on a regular basis.
-This will be for 20 seconds and dried thoroughly using paper towels
+This will be for 20 seconds using soap and water, then dried thoroughly using paper towels

 · Older children will be encouraged to use a tissue or elbow to cough or sneeze and use bins for tissue waste.
 Children will be encouraged to learn these new habits through games, songs and repetition.